How to Play

 Welcome to Phraseotomy, the game of storytelling and deception, where your creativity and casualness will help you fool your friends and catch them out in turn.

-1. Setup - Decide an order to play as storyteller.
-It is recommended to start with the most experienced player and go clockwise (storyteller’s left).
-Decide on how many rounds will be played.
+It is recommended to start with the most experienced player and go clockwise (Storyteller’s left).
+Decide on how many rounds will be played. - Pick a theme - The Storyteller picks a theme from the themes available.

-3. Prep the secret - The story teller randomly draws a word card from the matching theme, rolls the D10 dice, hides the result, looks at the corresponding word/phrase which is known as a ‘wisp’ and remembers it.
+The Storyteller takes a wisp card from the same theme, rolls the D10 dice looks at the corresponding word/ phrase which is known as a ‘wisp’ and remembers it. - Tell the Story - The Storyteller tells a story using the 5 icons and the wisp.

-6. Score - The story teller receives 1 point for every listener that gives an incorrect guess.
-The word card is put at the bottom of its theme’s respective deck, and icon cards are shuffled into their set.
+The Storyteller receives 1 point for every listener that gives an incorrect guess.
+The wisp card is discarded, and icon cards are shuffled back into their set.
 Play passes to the next player.

 GAME MODIFIERS